Reformed Churches in the Netherlands (Liberated): Organisation and government

-The Reformed Churches (Liberated) have a structure which combines congregational and presbyterian polity, with strong emphasis on the authority vested in each congregation.
-Local congregations are ruled by a church council or consistory, made up of the pastor(s) and the elders.
-The church council rules and organises the congregation.
-Most meetings of the church council are open to the members, except when matters of church discipline are discussed.
-All congregations also have a number of deacons who assist the church council with more practical matters.
-Elders and deacons are elected for limited terms.
+The Reformed Churches (Liberated) had a structure which combined congregational and presbyterian polity, with strong emphasis on the authority vested in each congregation.
+Local congregations were ruled by a church council or consistory, made up of the pastor(s) and the elders.
+The church council ruled and organised the congregation.
+Most meetings of the church council were open to the members, except when matters of church discipline were discussed.
+All congregations also had a number of deacons who assisted the church council with more practical matters.
+Elders and deacons were elected for limited terms.

-Nationwide the Reformed Churches (Liberated) are organised as follows.
-A group of local congregations are organised in a classis.
-There are currently 31 classes in the denomination.
-Decisions by the local church council can be appealed to classis.
-A number of classes are grouped together in a regional synod (Dutch particuliere synode).
-The highest body is the national or general synod, which convenes every three years.
+Nationwide the Reformed Churches (Liberated) were organised as follows.
+A group of local congregations were organised in a classis.
+In 2018 there were 31 classes in the denomination.
+Decisions by the local church council could be appealed to classis.
+A number of classes were grouped together in a regional synod (Dutch particuliere synode).
+The highest body was the national or general synod, which convened every three years.

 Doctrine and practice

-The Reformed Churches (Liberated) are an orthodox Neo-Calvinist Protestant denomination.
-They subscribe to the infallibity of the Bible, to the Nicene Creed, the Apostles' Creed, the Athanasian Creed and the Three Forms of Unity (the Heidelberg Catechism, the Belgic Confession and the Canons of Dort).
+The Reformed Churches (Liberated) were an orthodox Neo-Calvinist Protestant denomination.
+They subscribed to the infallibity of the Bible, to the Nicene Creed, the Apostles' Creed, the Athanasian Creed and the Three Forms of Unity (the Heidelberg Catechism, the Belgic Confession and the Canons of Dort).

-As Calvinists, the Reformed Churches (Liberated) practise infant baptism for the children of believers (as well as adult baptism for adult converts).
-Children are taught the tenets of the faith and encouraged to publicly profess their faith (usually in late teens), by which they become professing (and voting) members of the church.
-The Lord's Supper is typically "closed", meaning that only professing members are permitted to participate, although many congregations will allow guests to participate if prior notice (through the use of so-called communion letters [avondmaalsbriefjes]) or satisfactory proof of a living faith is given.
-Children who have not professed their faith are excluded from participation in the Lord's Supper.
+As Calvinists, the Reformed Churches (Liberated) practised infant baptism for the children of believers (as well as adult baptism for adult converts).
+Children were taught the tenets of the faith and encouraged to publicly profess their faith (usually in late teens), by which they became professing (and voting) members of the church.
+The Lord's Supper was typically "closed", meaning that only professing members were permitted to participate, although many congregations would allow guests to participate if prior notice (through the use of so-called communion letters [avondmaalsbriefjes]) or satisfactory proof of a living faith was given.
+Children who had not professed their faith were excluded from participation in the Lord's Supper.

+According to Ad de Bruijne, the denomination regarded homosexuality as sin, but "hardly any local church really disciplines it when a couple comes to the church and wants to partake in the Holy Supper."